 With the iFuse Implant System, there is no need for: BMP in conjunction with autologous bone graft, additional pedicle screws and rods, hollow modular anchorage screws, cannulated compression screws, threaded cages within the joint, or facture fixation screws.

 - Less invasive than traditional open SI joint fusion surgery with no extensive soft tissue stripping

 - Plus: minimal incision size (approximately 2-3 cm long) and minimal tendon irritation

 - Triangular implant profile minimizes rotation and an interference fit minimizes micromotion

-- Porous plasma spray coating allows for biological fixation
+- Porous titanium plasma spray (TPS) coating allows for biological fixation

-- Biomechanically rigorous implant designed specifically to stabilize the heavily loaded SI joint
+- Designed specifically to stabilize and fuse the heavily loaded SI joint

 - Pin, drill, broach, insert implants, and close